Prag8855/aab/content/guides/german-health-insurance.md

 - **You have no other choice**
     Expat health insurance is the cheapest option.
 It's a bad long-term solution, but it might be the only health insurance you can afford.

-German embassies and consulates usually accept expat health insurance for a visa application.[^33]
+German embassies and consulates *sometimes* accept expat health insurance for a visa application.[^33] Get public or private health insurance instead if you can.

 The [immigration office](/glossary/Ausländerbehörde) *sometimes* accepts expat health insurance for a [residence permit](/glossary/Aufenthaltstitel) application.
 It sometimes works when it's your first residence permit.
 It does not work when you change or renew your residence permit.[^21]